greglook/merkle-db/DESIGN.md

 the collections of record data.
 The records in a table are grouped into _partitions_, which contain a contiguous range of record primary keys.

-Partitions are the leaves of a _data tree_ of index nodes, sorted by primary key.
-The data fields for each record are stored in _tablets_, which are linked from each partition.
+Partitions are the leaves of a tree of index nodes, sorted by record primary keys.
+The data fields for each record are stored in _tablets_, which are linked to from each partition.

 In addition to the partitions, tables contain a _patch tablet_ linked directly from the root node.
 This tablet holds complete records (and tombstones) sorted